TWIMPapp/TWIMPapp.github.io/web-3/tokenomics.md

 Initially, we will be burning $PLAY each time:

 1. A worker is evolved into a drone (worker also burned)
-2. An ant moves colonies within a species
+2. An ant moves colonies within a tribe
 3. DominANT territory upkeep costs
 4. A key is bought for a treasure chest
 5. A swap is made for our governance token $GPLAY